Social networks make a difference. And according to recent research we should be concerned about the state of our social networks.

 Diagramming their social network has positive results.

-Finally, you will be able to assess in a very visual way, whether or not your loved one has sufficient social support.
-There should be interactions that rank a three (3) on their diagram.
+Ideally, there should be relationships that rank a three (3) on their diagram.
 They should not be feeling isolated and lonely and this diagramming process can help you discover how they feel.